Welcome to The Zen Nomad

-•Purpose – Straight out of university, i was confused and didn’t know what I wanted to do in life.
-All the way through University, I’d told myself, my friends and family, that I wanted to become an investment banker, and that was my idea of success, even though deep down i wasn’t really passionate about banking at all.
+•Purpose – Straight out of university, I was confused and didn’t know what I wanted to do in life.
+All the way through University, I’d told myself, my friends and family, that I wanted to become an investment banker.
+That was my idea of success, even though deep down I wasn’t passionate about banking at all.

 •Goals – I had loads of ideas to start my own business but I was scared to take action on any of them.